stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   ToDo.txt
+	new file:   ingredients.txt

 ~~~
 {: .output}

-Git now knows that it's supposed to keep track of `ToDo.txt`,
+Git now knows that it's supposed to keep track of `ingredients.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command:

 ~~~
-$ git commit -m "Start notes on conversion tools"
+$ git commit -m "Start our shopping list"
 ~~~
 {: .bash}

 ~~~
-[master (root-commit) f22b25e] Start notes on conversion tools 1 file changed, 5 insertion(+) create mode 100644 ToDo.txt
+[master (root-commit) f22b25e] Start notes on conversion tools 1 file changed, 5 insertion(+) create mode 100644 ingredients.txt
 ~~~
 {: .output}

 When we run `git commit`, Git takes everything we have told it to
  save by using `git add` and stores a copy permanently inside the
   special `.git` directory.
 This permanent copy is called a '`commit`'
- (or '`revision`') and its short identifier is `f22b25e`
+ (or '`revision`') and its short identifier is `bb13e9f`
  (Your commit will have another identifier of similar length.)

 We use the '`-m`' flag (for "message") to record a short, descriptive,